The GRC Director is the President and chief executive officer of the organization and performs the duties designated by the Board of Trustees.

 state and operation of the Conferences; and to serve as executive and recording secretary of the Council.
 The Director also makes a full annual

 report to the Board of Trustees at each meeting of the Board.

-Since the organization's beginning in 1931, Gordon Research Conferences has had only 5 Directors.
+Since the organization's beginning in 1931, Gordon Research Conferences has had five Directors.
 More information about each Director is

 Nancy Ryan Gray

 Nancy Ryan Gray is the current Director of the Gordon Research Conferences.

 Nancy received her B.S. degree in chemistry from the University of Notre Dame in 1981 and her Ph.D. in Fuel Chemistry from The Pennsylvania State University in 1985.
 She was a Scientific Fellow at the Institute for Atomic and Molecular Physics in Amsterdam, The Netherlands, during 1984.
 Nancy has participated in and been an invited speaker at the Analytical Pyrolysis Gordon Conference.

 Prior to joining GRC, Nancy served as the Director of Membership at the American Chemical Society (ACS).
 The Membership Division included the Departments of Career Services, Membership Activities, Meetings and Expositions, Awards and Divisional Activities, Local Section and Community Activities, and Industry Member Programs.
 In addition to serving as Membership Director, Nancy was the liaison to the Board Committee on Grants and Awards and the Council Committee on Nominations and Elections and was responsible for stewarding the ACS national election process.